 4) Curriculum Vitae of the advisor (one page)

-5) Letter of recommendation from the advisor (one page)Note: Applicants that do not follow the above rules will have their submission rejected.
+5) Letter of recommendation from the advisor (one page)

+Take Note: Applicants that do not follow the above format will have their submission rejected.

-The payments will be made as a one time payment by IULTCS through a bank transfer or money order.
+The payments will be made as a one-off payment by IULTCS through a bank transfer or money order.
 An IUR/IULTCS certificate will be issued to the winners.

-Award criteria c& selection:
+Award criteria and selection:

 The application will be evaluated and ranked based on the following criteria: